This government owes A-level students an apology after Covid | Bridget Phillipson MP

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

-There have been seven education secretaries of state since these children started secondary school, more than most will have had maths teachers.
-It’s no wonder that they’re worried about the future when their education has been a political football, with no clear focus on the long term thinking needed to help our children thrive.
+There have been seven education secretaries since these children started secondary school, more than most will have had maths teachers.
+It’s no wonder that they’re worried about the future when their education has been a political football, with no clear focus on the long-term thinking needed to help our children thrive.

 Even now the government has no plan to secure young people’s futures.
 When Labour called on ministers to work with universities, colleges and employers to deliver a next step guarantee, to secure the futures of young people who have worked so hard despite Covid disruption, they’ve simply sat on their hands

-Bridget Phillipson serves as shadow secretary of state for education and is MP for Houghton and Sunderland South
+Bridget Phillipson serves as shadow education secretary and is MP for Houghton and Sunderland South

 Register for free to continue reading